-Today’s project is a makeover carried out by my friend Christelle.
-According to Christelle, this makeover is easy and takes very little time.
+Today’s project is a makeover carried out by my friend Chrystele.
+According to Chrystele, this makeover is easy and takes very little time.
 The result was nevertheless amazing.

 The lower shelf was missing (you can see the ground from this inside of the nightstand).

 First, Chrystele gave the nightstand a good clean and sanded it until she got a smooth finish.
 She then removed all the sanding dust.
 The nightstand was almost ready for painting.
 She explained prepping time was about half a hour.